SharifH/fundamentals/05_chapter/intro.md

 </html>
 ```

-This HTML page is simply a text document written in a language the browser understands.
-It uses opening and closing tags to provide structure and give meaning to the content of the page.

 The browser pulls in this HTML document, parses it, and creates an object model of the page in memory.
 This model is called the **Document Object Model (DOM)**.

 The DOM specifies that the browser should use a **DOM Tree** to structure this model: